OrbitalAds/Mihto/README.md

 ## How to use it in your python code

-You can use the language directly or the facade created for the Discriminator, it doesn't really matter.
+You can use the language directly through the Mihto class.

 Through Mihto:
 `result = Mihto({'a': 2}).evaluate("1 = a")`